 9. Mike Lynch

 After founding Autonomy in 1996, Mike Lynch famously said: “No one needs a billion pounds.”
-Just as well, as the value of his company plummeted when the dot-com bubble bust.
-He stuck at it though, and sold the Cambridge-based software company to Hewlett-Packard in 2011 for $11 billion (£6.7 billion), the biggest ever deal for a British technology company.
+Just as well, as the value of his company plummeted when the dot-com bubble burst.
+He stuck at it though, and sold the Cambridge-based software company to Hewlett-Packard in 2011 for $11 billion ( 6.7 billion), the biggest ever deal for a British technology company.
 That deal has gone sour.
 Lynch left HP and, in November last year, the American company accused Autonomy’s former management team of duping it into paying over the odds.
 HP said it would write down $8.8 billion as a result of the alleged impropriety, $5 billion of which relates to its adjusted valuation of Autonomy.
 US and British authorities have launched investigations into the matter.
 Lynch has denied the allegations.
 Regardless, he remains a towering figure in Britain’s technology sector.
 In February, he announced he has set up a $1 billion fund to invest in British technology companies.
+Software companies that are just starting out can look at this and see what they could aspire to if they push at it and utilize the correct ‘equipment’ to make sure they are constantly plowing away.
+For instance, using companies such as FastSpring to help people buy their software is one way to ensure safety, security, and compliance as they sell what they need to.

 10. Peter Wilkinson